 - Try a warm bath for your baby (you could get in together).

 - Some babies benefit from baby massage.
-Ask your health visitor for information about local classes.
-This video gives some simple massage tips.
+Ask your health visitor or ring Just One Number for information about local classes.
+This video gives some simple massage tips you can try yourself.

 Some babies respond well to background noise like soft music.
 Other babies like ‘white noise’ –you could try an out of tune radio.

 It helps some babies to be in a very calm environment – dim the lights, turn off the TV and you can both try and relax (deep, slow breaths help stressed parents!).

 It can be really hard when you can’t settle your baby – it can really knock your confidence.
 Try and get help for yourself.